CS3219-AY2526Sem1/cs3219-ay2526s1-project-g09/backend-services/leetcode-backend-service/README.md

 - Pings LeetCode’s GraphQL API to fetch problems and details
 - If successful retrieval and storage in `leetcode-service` database, POST the question to question service (to allow retrieval by other microservices)
-- Run Cron Job from GitHub Actions
+- Run Cron Job to sync information from LeetCode API daily

 ## Tech